LedgerLock/twoshi/README.markdown

 ### TODO
 - daemonize the bitcoind client without it shutting down
-- connect to both with RPC
+- connect to toshi tx stream